 The morning is meant to be good to help you prepare for the day, with fewer distractions in your mind.
 While the evening can help you process the day and calm your head before going to sleep.

+There is no such thing as the perfect journaling time, only what works best for you.
 Experiment with different times and decide which works for you, or if you want to write at different times for different reasons.
 For example in the morning to focus on what you want to achieve and in the evening to clear your head.

-How Often to write
+How Often to write in a journal

 How to build a regular journal habit